 HPV screening is critical, but many women aren't aware of this due to lack of education on the subject.
-The OB/GYNs at Capital Women’s Care are here to help Arlington and McLean, Virginia area patients with not only education and screenings but also with preventive vaccinations.
+The OB/GYNs at Capital Women’s Care are here to help Arlington, Virginia area patients with not only education and screenings but also with preventive vaccinations.
 If patients test positive for HPV, the experienced physicians can start an effective treatment plan right away.

 The OB/GYNs at Capital Women's Care typically perform HPV screenings during pelvic exams, often as part of a well-woman checkup.

 The doctor removes a minimal amount of cervical cells through gentle scraping or with a cervical brush.
 This cell sample gets tested for HPV.
 Pap smear and HPV screening often happen at the same time.